 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

-In addition, the Central neighborhood stands out for having an average per capita income lower than 99.4% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Central neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 99.4% of the neighborhoods in America.
 The Central neighborhood also has a greater percentage of children living in poverty (77.2%) than found in 99.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 85.5% of the real estate in the Central neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.